PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 **When this option is enabled as well as the "Allow ordering out-of-stock products" option**, the customers are able to add unavailable combinations to their cart.

-**If the preferentce is disable and if the product has a single attribute**, the combination of the products no longer available and the attribute will be hidden
+**When this option is disabled and if the products have one single attribute**, their combinations are no longer available and the attribute is hidden.

 For example, the XS attribute and the related product won't be displayed in the following case: